 - Specific: Your goal should be clear and specific so that you know exactly what you’re working towards.
-For example, “I want to lose weight” is not a specific goal, but “I want to lose 10 pounds in the next 3 months” is.
+Hence, if you want to lose weight, your objective should be to drop a certain amount of weight in a defined amount of time rather than to lose weight.

 - Measurable: Your goal should be something that you can measure so that you know when you’ve achieved it.
 This could involve using a specific metric, like pounds or inches, or simply being able to observe a change.

-- Relevant: Your goal should be important to you and align with your values and long-term objectives.
-This will help you stay motivated and committed to achieving it.
+- Relevance: Your goal should be meaningful to you and fit with your beliefs and long-term goals.
+This will keep you motivated and devoted to your goal.

-- Time-bound: Your goal should have a specific deadline so that you have a sense of urgency and can track your progress.
-This can also help you stay on track and avoid procrastination.
+- Time-bound: Your goal should have a set deadline so that you can measure your progress.
+This may also help you keep on track and prevent procrastination.

 Create a to-do list